 - · Central locking.

-- · Car alarm (Anti-theft system)
+- Car alarm (Anti-theft system)

 - Engine immobilizer

 - · Autochecking of lights.

 - · Electric heating of rear seat

-- Safety belt reminder
+- · Safety belt reminder

 - Electrically adjustable passenger seat

 The DICE and TWICE control modules are linked to a data bus, which is basically an information carrier that allows information to be exchanged between all the control modules and components connected to the bus.

-If a fault occurs in any of these components, diagnostic faults codes are set in the relevant control module, which facilitates fault diagnosis at the Saab dealer.
+If a fault occurs in any of these components, diagnostic faults codes are set in the relevant control module, which facilitates fault diagnosis.
+We recommend that you contact an authorized Saab dealer.